medicamin/pac/README.md

 $ sudo pacman -S pacman-contrib reflector fzf pkgfile
 ```
 an AUR Helper
-an admin commander such as sudo or doas
+and an admin commander such as sudo or doas

 # How to use?